 - Einstein Engagement Frequency: Recommends the optimum number of email messages to send

-Salesforce Marketing Cloud has several features that enable email marketing managers to create memorable email campaigns – even if they’re new to the platform.
-Effective campaign management requires proper preparation, launch, tracking, and measurement.
+Salesforce Marketing Cloud has several features that enable Salesforce campaign managers to create memorable email campaigns – even if they’re new to the platform.
+Effective Salesforce marketing campaign management requires proper preparation, launch, tracking, and measurement.
 If you can get these steps right, SFMC will be right there with you to ensure that your first email campaign in Salesforce is a roaring success – along with every campaign that follows!If you need help with making the most of SFMC, our dedicated resources can help.